Jonathan Landgrebe

 Jonathan Landgrebe (born 21 June 1977 in Hamburg) is a German economist and publisher and leads Suhrkamp Verlag in Berlin.

 He studied in Göttingen, Lyon, Berkeley and Munich and received a doctorate in economics.
 He is married and father of two children.
 He started working for Suhrkamp in 2007 and was made board member 2008.
-2015 he took over the chair of the Suhrkamp AG and the post as director of the publishing house.
+In 2015, he took over the chair of the Suhrkamp AG and the post as director of the publishing house.
 His predecessor Ulla Unseld-Berkéwicz moves from a directing position to chairing the Suhrkamp supervisory board.